allisonfain08/team2120/README.md

 <h2>Version 0.3.0</h2>
 <h3>Features</h3>
 <ul>
-<li> As a user, I want the fashion preference quiz to have a next button so that I can access the next question in the quiz.
+<li> The fashion preference quiz Next button now allows users to access the next question in the quiz.
-<li> As a user, I want the fashion preference quiz to have a back button so that I can change my answer to a previous question.
+<li> The fashion preference quiz Back button now allows users to change answers on a previous question.
-<li> As a user, during the fashion preference quiz, I want to be able to swipe right or left on the screen so that I can indicate which outfit I prefer of the two shown.
+<li> Users can now swipe right or left on the fashion preference quiz question to indicate which outfit they prefer of the two shown.
-<li> As a user, I want to be able to take the fashion preference quiz multiple times so that my recommended outfits can reflect my changes in fashion sense.
+<li> Users can now retake the fashion preference quiz mulitple times to reflect changes in their fashion sense.
-<li> As a user, I want to take a 10-question quiz to find my fashion style so that the app can give me recommendations based on what I like to wear.
+<li> Users can now take a 10-question quiz to find their fashion style so that the app can give them recommendations based on what they like to wear.
 </ul>
 <h3>Bug Fixes</h3>
 <ul>
-<li> Login page no longer pops up when the "Take Style Quiz" occurs
+<li> Fixed Login page navigation issues when clicking Take Style Quiz Now button
-<li> Removed swipe feature issues and stored swipe data
+<li> Removed swipe feature issues and stored swipe data to be further manipulated
-<li> Full navigation within the app
+<li> Implemented full navigation within the app
 </ul>
 <h3>Known Issues</h3>
 <ul>
 <li> Results page text box is smaller than desired
+<li> Stylistic issues with graphically displaying quiz results
 </ul>

 <h2>Version 0.2.0</h2>